 · 1+ years of experience contributing to the architecture and design (architecture, design patterns, reliability and scaling) of new and current systems.

-· Bachelor’s degree in Computer Science, Engineering, Mathematics, or related field
+· Bachelor or Master’s degree in Computer Engineering or related technical field

 · A proven track record of seeking out and resolving system performance issues involving memory, disk, and CPU

 · Experience building complex, multi-threaded system software that has been successfully delivered